Reading time: 5 minutes

 Life (or term life) insurance is usually referred to as death cover by super funds.

-The aim of death cover is to provide financial assistance to your dependents when you pass away.
-(Some policies pay out if you are diagnosed with a terminal illness.)
+The primary aim of death cover is to provide financial assistance to your dependents when you pass away, although some policies also pay out if you are diagnosed with a terminal illness.

 With death cover, the super fund pays a lump sum or income stream to your nominated beneficiaries on your death.
 If you don’t nominate a beneficiary, the super fund trustee decides who will receive your death benefit.

-Generally, death cover is automatically applied to your super account when you join your super fund and is usually referred to as default cover.
+In many super funds, death cover is automatically included when you join and is usually referred to as default cover.
 Many funds bundle it with TPD (Total and Permanent Disability) and income protection insurance.

-The premiums for death cover inside super tend to increase with your age, making it cheapest for young fund members as statistically their risk of death tends to be lower.
-Many funds reduce the level of death cover available for older members, so your premiums may start to go down again as you age.
+Premiums for death cover inside super tend to increase with your age, making it cheapest for young fund members, as statistically their risk of death tends to be lower.
+However, many funds reduce the level of death cover available for older members, so your premiums may actually start to go down again after peaking in mid-life.

-The average premium costs for death cover inside super vary depending on your age, gender, smoking status, occupation and the level of cover you hold.
+The average premium costs for death cover inside super depend on your age, gender, smoking status, occupation and the level of cover you hold.
 There is a significant difference between the cheapest and most expensive cover, so it’s worth checking out the premiums in other super funds.
-For more information, read SuperGuide article Super funds with the lowest fees for life and TPD insurance.

 Super funds usually base their premiums on either unitised or fixed cover: